SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/index.md

 * **Ship from destinations**: The integration supports shipping from locations in Great Britain (GB) and Europe.
 * **Ship To Destinations**: Users can send <Glossary>shipments</Glossary> to Great Britain (GB), Europe, and the <Glossary>ROW</Glossary> (Rest of the World).
-* **Service Type**: The integration is focused on outbound shipping and returns.
+* **Service Type**: The integration is focused on outbound shipping.

 ## Enhancements

 The following are the key enhancements provided by the FedEx integration:

 * **Saturday Delivery**: The option to deliver packages on Saturdays for added convenience.
-* **Enhanced transit Liability**: A surcharge is applicable if the requested enhanced value of the shipment exceeds the liability stated in FedEx's terms and conditions for the selected service.
+* **Declared Values**: A surcharge is applicable if the requested declared value of the shipment exceeds the liability stated in FedEx's terms and conditions for the selected service.
+The *declared value* of a package represents the maximum liability in connection with the shipment of the package, including, but not limited to, any loss, damage, delay, or missed delivery relating to that shipment.
+As the shipper, it’s your responsibility to prove any actual damages.
+Exposure to and risk of any loss in excess of your declared value is assumed by you.
 * **Signature options**: Enhanced signature options include:
   * Adult signature
   * Direct signature